CompuTec/computec-docs/docs/processforce/user-guide/quality-control/inspectors.md

 ![NCMR Inspector](./media/inspectors/ncmr-inspector.webp)

-This form allows the user to define the NCMR Inspectors used to conduct the NCMR process and the Warehouse they are allocated to.
+This form allows the user to define the NCMR Inspectors, used to conduct the NCMR process and the Warehouse they are allocated to.

 This data is used within the Quality Control Test > Defect Tab and the NCMR Transaction.